tilwolff/streamdisc/README.md

 # streamdisc
-Tiny cgi module that makes non-encrypted DVD and BD content available over the network.
+Tiny application that makes non-encrypted DVD and BD content available over the network.

+Available as
+- cgi module (streamdisc_cgi) integrating into an existing cgi capable web server, or as
+- standalone server (streamdisc_server).

 Dependencies:
 - libdvdread
 - libbluray
-- any cgi capable http server

 Optional:
 - libdvdcss